The below guidelines help students meet the thesis formatting requirements.

 The preliminary pages should be ordered as follows:

-The end pages include appendices, endnotes, if any, and references or bibliography.
+The end pages include appendices, endnotes, if any, and references/bibliography.

-Footnotes are typed at the bottom of the page and are separated from the text by a separator.
-They are indented (1.5 cm) and preceded by the appropriate number (size 12) or (size 10 superscript) assigned to each in the text above.
+They are typed at the bottom of the page and are separated from the text by a separator.
+They are preceded by the appropriate number assigned to each in the text above.

-They are single-spaced if they run on more than one line and double-spaced between two notes.
+They are single-spaced if they run on more than one line and spaced by an empty line (between two notes).

-Bibliography: For all matters not discussed in the present Thesis Manual, theses must follow the form and style specified by your Department or Program such as AAA, APA, MLA, etc… using Microsoft-Word or LaTeX, provided it conforms to all specifications laid out in this Thesis Manual for preliminary pages.
+For all matters not discussed in the present Thesis Manual, theses must follow the form and style specified by your Department or Program such as IEEE, APA, MLA, etc… using Microsoft-Word or LaTeX, provided it conforms to all specifications laid out in these guidelines for preliminary pages.